Land Development Professionals Explore Regulatory Challenges

-I’d probably likely say how it affects the timing of the project or the, extended months.
-I wouldn’t go into years, but extended months that it could add to a project, if it’s not done in the correct or the order that a progressive order where we need to get out front and get this stuff, get the environmental issues addressed.
+I’d probably likely say how it affects the timing of the project or the extended months.
+I wouldn’t go into years, but extended months that it could add to a project if it’s not done in the correct order or progressive order where we need to get out front and get this stuff, get the environmental issues addressed.
 Immediately upon a project, understand it during the scoping that if the project’s going to have any environmental issues, that’s usually, you know, when you always come into play and run by a site doing a windshield survey or see what we got, any issues, concerns that we might have on a site.
 Get that into the scope and then work from there on getting the tasks accomplished in a timely manner.

 Jeff Walters (1:11)